Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-2-B2C/README.md

 1. Open the `TodoListService\appsettings.json` file.
 1. Find the key `Instance` and replace the value with your tenant name.
 For example, `https://fabrikam.b2clogin.com`
-1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the key `Domain` and replace the existing value with your Microsoft Entra tenant name.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the application copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the application copied from the Microsoft admin center.
 1. Find the key `SignUpSignInPolicyId` and replace with the name of the `Sign up and sign in` policy you created.

 ### Register the client app (TodoListClient-aspnetcore-webapi)

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD B2C** service.
+1. Navigate to the [Microsoft admin center](https://portal.azure.com) and select the **Azure AD B2C** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `TodoListClient-aspnetcore-webapi`.